SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

    ![Create bucket](resources/readme/image392.png)

-- Choose the created bucket from the list of buckets in console.
+- Choose the created bucket from the list of buckets in the console.

 - Upload the file in creating bucket.

    ![Upload the file](resources/readme/image393.png)

-- Add the file to the bucket
+- Add the file to the bucket.

    ![Add the file to the bucket](resources/readme/image394.png)

-- Setting permission to public access
+- Set permission to public access.

    ![Setting permission to public access](resources/readme/image395.png)

-- After uploading the file, click on the file
+- After uploading the file, click on the file.

    ![S3_URL_1](resources/readme/aws_bucket_getting_url_1.png)

-- Get the object URL inside bucket/properties, like below :
+- Get the object URL inside bucket/properties, like below:

    ![S3_URL_2](resources/readme/aws_bucket_getting_url_2.png)

 ### Configuring Azure Blob Storage
-* Login to your Azure account and go to Storage Account or search for Storage Account
+* Login to your Azure account and go to Storage Account or search for Storage Account.

   ![Search for Storage Account](resources/readme/image396.png)

-* Open storage account and create a new storage
+* Open storage account and create a new storage.

   ![Create a new storage](resources/readme/image397.png)

-* While creating a storage account select your common Resource Group you have already created and provide a storage account name.
+* While creating a storage account, select your common Resource Group you have already created and provide a storage account name.
-* Select preferred location, for the account kind select Blob-Storage and Replication select LRS
+* Select preferred location.
+For the account kind, select Blob-Storage and Replication select LRS.

   ![Select preferred location](resources/readme/image398.png)

-* Review and create your storage account
+* Review and create your storage account.
-* Now download the Windows Storage Explorer here
+* Now download the Windows Storage Explorer here.
 * After installing the storage explorer, open Azure Storage Explorer in your Windows machine and navigate to Account management and add your Azure account.

   ![Open Azure Storage Explorer](resources/readme/image399.png)

   ![Add your Azure account](resources/readme/image400.png)

-* Click on Open connect dialog, where you need to select a Resource from the list as shown below
+* Click on Open connect dialog, where you need to select a Resource from the list as shown below.

   ![Select a Resource from the list](resources/readme/image401.png)

-* Select Storage account or service, then select connection method as Connection String
+* Select Storage account or service, then select connection method as Connection String.

   ![Select connection method as Connection String](resources/readme/image402.png)

-* In the Azure Portal, navigate to your newly created storage account and select Access Keys, copy the connection string for Key1
+* In the Azure Portal, navigate to your newly created storage account and select Access Keys.
+Copy the connection string for Key1.

   ![Copy the connection string for Key1](resources/readme/image403.png)

-* The connection string has to be given in the local Azure Storage Explorer app
+* The connection string has to be given in the local Azure Storage Explorer app.
-* Up on successfully adding, you should now see the EXPLORER tab on your Azure Storage Explorer display all the storages available in your account
+* Upon successfully adding, you should now see the EXPLORER tab on your Azure Storage Explorer displaying all the storages available in your account.

   ![Display all the storages available in your account](resources/readme/image404.png)
-* In the Azure Portal search for Storage Explorer and work the same thing there also.
-But it is in preview so better to use Windows Azure Storage Explorer.
+* In the Azure Portal, search for Storage Explorer and perform the same steps as above.
+However, this option is in preview, so it is better to use Windows Azure Storage Explorer.
 * Create a new blob container as shown below:

   ![Create a new blob container](resources/readme/image405.png)

-* The route folder name you give is quite important as all the further connections happen from here.
-For this I am choosing a file extension
+* The route folder name you provide is quite important as all the further connections happen from here.
+For this example, we chose a file extension.
-* The name used here is “rps”
+* The name used here is “rps”.
-* This should create a new folder, which looks like this
+* This should create a new folder, which looks like this:

   ![New folder looks like this](resources/readme/image406.png)

-* Change the Public Access Level, right click on the new folder and select Set Container Access Level
+* Change the Public Access Level by right-clicking on the new folder and selecting Set Container Access Level.

   ![Select Set Container Access Level](resources/readme/image407.png)

-* We can upload the Device Update File
+* We can upload the Device Update File:

   ![Upload the Device Update File](resources/readme/image408.png)

-* Once done uploading, we can see the file
+* Once done uploading, we can see the file:

   ![We can see the file](resources/readme/image409.png)

-* Right click on the uploaded file, then select properties.
+* Right-click on the uploaded file, then select properties.
 You will find a URL path.

   ![Find a URL path](resources/readme/image410.png)

-* Copy it this link is used for accessing our device update files
+* Copy the URL path as this link is used for accessing our device update files.

   ![This link is used for accessing our device update files](resources/readme/image411.png)

-* By accessing this URL, you can download the Device Update files in application
+* By accessing this URL, you can download the Device Update files in the application.

 ### Configuring and Uploading Firmware on Apache HTTP

 - Download and Install Wamp-Apache Server
-  - Open the below link in your system browser.
+  - Open the following link in your system browser:
     Wamp Server - (<https://www.wampserver.com/en/>)
-  - Under Downloads, Download the latest version of WAMP server for 32bit or 64bit machine.
+  - Under Downloads, download the latest version of WAMP server for 32 bit or 64 bit machine.
   - Install Wamp-Apache server with all the default settings.
   - Make sure the Wamp-Apache server is present in C:\ directory
-  - Configure a HTTP server
+  - Configure an HTTP server.
   - Navigate to C:\wamp64\bin\apache\apache2.4.46\conf
   - Open httpd.conf file with an editor.
-  - Change the below lines into system IP address
+  - Change the following lines into system IP address:

   ```sh
       Listen {System-IP-Address}:80